 Progressively more cross-border cases are being brought before German patent courts.
 This is having real consequences in the country's legal market.
 For the first time, international law firms Bird & Bird, Hogan Lovells and Hoyng ROKH Monegier lead the JUVE Patent ranking for patent litigation in Germany.

 31 October 2019 by Mathieu Klos

-German patent courts play a central role in global mobile telecommunications cases.
+German patent courts play a central role in global cases.
+This is true for mobile telecommunication as well as pharma and biotech patents.
 However, as JUVE Patent’s current research shows, never before have so many proceedings involving parallel disputes in other jurisdictions been conducted.
 The new JUVE Patent ranking reflects this development.

 This uptake is impacting the market for patent litigation firms.
 An international structure and expertise of leading partners is advantageous in landing work in global patent disputes.

 Last year, the German patent teams of the three international law firms Bird & Bird, Hogan Lovells and Hoyng ROKH Monegier were already among the market leaders in Germany.
 Now the new top trio has cemented its place at the top of the JUVE Patent ranking.
 This is for two reasons.
 Firstly, all three had a high number of partner recommendations from clients and colleagues.
 Secondly, all maintain a high profile in cross-border cases.